 Beachy Florida First Nights for New Years Eve

 The whole family can don a glittery T-shirt for the St. Petersburg, Florida First Night with arts at multiple venues in downtown St. Pete.
 Family-oriented festivities will take place on music stages, with entertainment, drama, dance, games, art, fireworks and more.
 The fun runs 4pm-7pm, so check on their VIP family of four admission packages.
 Check out three other Florida Beach towns that are waiting to share New Year’s Eve.

 Big City First Nights in Boston, San Francisco, More

-At midnight in San Francisco, Fireworks by the Bay are staged from barges located 1,000 feet off Pier 14 near both the Ferry Building and the SF Bay Bridge.
+At just before midnight in San Francisco, Fireworks by the Bay are staged from barges located 1,000 feet off Pier 14 near both the Ferry Building and the SF Bay Bridge.
 The best land viewing is the wide sidewalk that runs on both sides of The Embarcadero; the best sea views are from one of the many cruises that ply the Bay waiting for midnight.
-More special and pricey private New Year’s Eve events and fireworks-viewing cruises can be found here.

-Looking for budget San Francisco hotels for New Years?
+Looking for more amazing San Francisco attractions and shows for New Years?

 While not an official First Night event, the free Electrical Spectacle light show in Franklin Square, Philadelphia hosts special family activities on New Year’s Eve.
 As 75,000 lights shimmer in the chill winds off the Delaware River and holiday songs play (every half hour 4:30-8:30pm), watch the Square atop the Squarburger stand drop at 6pm to kick off the Kids Dance Party.
 Stick around and you can catch the midnight Sugar House New Year’s Eve Fireworks on the Waterfront, viewable from the Square.